-- Identify all elements found in the figure in the figure caption and use squares, circles, etc. as coordinate points in graphs instead of color lines. - If a figure is reproduced from a previous publication, include the source as the last item in the caption.
+• Identify all elements found in the figure in the figure caption and use squares, circles, etc. as coordinate points in graphs instead of color lines.

+• If a figure is reproduced from a previous publication, include the source as the last item in the caption.
 File preparation: A figure is an object that is drawn or photographed.
-It does not consist solely of characters and thus cannot be keyed.
+It does not consist solely of characters and thus cannot be keved.

-- All figures should be provided as separate files. - Graphics and diagrams should be saved as EPS files with the fonts embedded.
-Microsoft Office files (Excel or PowerPoint) can be submitted in the original format (xls, xlsx, ppt, pptx). - Scanned graphics in TIFF format should have a minimum resolution of 1200 dpi. - Photos or drawings with fine shading should be saved as TIFF with a minimum resolution of 300 dpi. - A combination of halftone and line art (e.g., photos containing line drawings or extensive lettering, color diagrams, etc.) should be saved as TIFF with a minimum resolution of 600 dpi.
+- All figures should be provided as separate files.
+Place a callout in the text where the figure should be inserted.
+It is optional to also place the entire figure in the text in the desired location. - Graphics and diagrams should be saved as EPS files with the fonts embedded.
+Microsoft Office files (Word, Excel, or PowerPoint) can be submitted in the original format (doc, docx, xls, xlsx, ppt, pptx).
+Figures submitted as PDF files are not acceptable. - Photos or drawings with fine shading should be saved as TIFF with a minimum resolution of 300 dpi. - A combination of halftone and line art (e.g., photos containing line drawings or extensive lettering, color diagrams, etc.) should be saved as TIFF with a minimum resolution of 600 dpi.